PedalPlayground/pedalplayground/README.md

 New releases from all popular builders are added automatically -- there is no need to make a request for those.
 Also before you submit your request, please double check if the pedal isn't already in the database, or hasn't already been added to a recent [pending pull](https://github.com/PedalPlayground/PedalPlayground.github.io/pulls) by one of our contributors.
 Also we apologize but we are no longer accepting requests for alternate colorways.

-**Please remain patient!!**  Even if your request is marked to be closed it man still take several weeks for updates to get pulled into the main project.
+Please remain patient!
+Even if your request is marked to be closed it can still take several weeks for updates to get pulled into the main project.